 Here are guidelines for using the lab:

-- To access the building and the lab’s main room 2007, you will need an RFID card (eg, an ISIC card, newer ID card, Tartu Bus card).
+- To access the building and the lab’s main room 2007, you will need an RFID card (eg, a debit card, excluding ISIC cards; customer cards like Partner and COOP; newer ID card, Tartu Bus card).
 Bring a few to see, which one works.
-Show them to the day admin in the Delta building, ask them to register and put lab access on one.
+Show them to the day admin in the Delta building and tell them you are on the CGVR Lab’s access list.
+It is very important that they know which list to check.
+They will then register and put lab access on one that works.
 After that you can use your card to get in.

 - To access the lab’s private room 3046, you can ask the door key from the Delta admin.
 Return the key to them when done.

 - You have access to the lab rooms 24/7!
 Just that when you use the lab between 23:59 and 7:30, then please be sure to to tell the Delta admin that you are in there.
 So that they would not alarm it.
 When you leave during that time and the lab is left empty, say good night to the admin and tell them to do alarm it.

 - When you use a part of the lab or specific hardware, then mark it as an event in the Google Calendar.
 See the example on the right.
 This is so everyone else knows not to book the same hardware or area of the lab for the same time.
 Make sure you add the event to the lab’s calendar, not your own personal one.

 - Log into the computers with your UT credentials.
 You should have admin access right away.
 Let us know if you do not.